Constellation Hydrus (Male Water Snake)

 Properties

 The constellation does not have any prominent star groupings.
 However, it is located between the Small and Large Magellanic Clouds, south of the star Achenar at the end of the river Eridanus, making it easy to find.
 The constellation is significantly smaller than the Great Water Snake, with an area of 243 square degrees.
-The center culminates around midnight on October 26 each year.
+The centre culminates around midnight on October 26 each year.
 It is not visible from Europe.[9, 15]

 α Hyi | Head Of Hydrus |